convincedcoder/convincedcoder.github.io-source/_posts/2018-09-08-SQL-NoSQL-NewSQL.md

 Time-series databases are aimed at storing values that change throughout time.
 An obvious use case for this is storing data obtained from sensors that are constantly measuring values like temperature, humidity, etc. Time-series databases have storage engines and query languages that are optimized for storing time-series data, making it easy and efficient to perform time-based queries.
 An example would be to take a year's worth of temperature measurements (one measurement each minute) and then retrieve the maximum and minimum measured temperature per week.

-Some example of time-series databases are InfluxDB and SiriDB.
+Some examples of time-series databases are InfluxDB and SiriDB.
 Also note that there exist extensions to RDBMSes that offer time-series database capabilities.
-A example of this is Timescale, which builds upon PostgreSQL.
+An example of this is Timescale, which builds upon PostgreSQL.

 ## NewSQL